 Students who have not completed all required assignments by the end of the designated grading period following the end of the semester, will receive a number grade which reflects the course work done up until that point.
 The grade of "Incomplete" is not given in the Study Abroad program of the International School.
 Late assignments will only be accepted with advance permission from the instructor and may result in a lower grade.

 Students are not permitted to leave the program before the end of the semester/course.

-All final exams will be given by the last day of the program, and your travel arrangements home should be made accordingly.
 For full-time students studying in the fall or spring semester only, if you have extenuating circumstances and must leave the program early, you must submit the Multiple Petition Form (available on line under 'Admissions' – 'Supplemental Forms') to the International School within the first two weeks of the semester.
 The form will be reviewed by the Academic Adviser of the International School and, if approved, and if necessary, arrangements will be made for you to take your final exams at your home university with a proctor.

 Your official University of Haifa transcript is issued by the International School approximately one month after the end of the semester.
 While in Haifa, you will receive an email with a link to the Transcript Request Form.
 Here you will indicate the address or addresses to which you would like your transcripts to be sent.
 Before leaving the University, please make sure that you have indicated the precise address and mailing instructions.
 This will avoid unnecessary delays in the receipt of your transcript by your home university.
 You may also request that a copy of this transcript be sent to your home address.

 Transcripts will not be issued unless all tuition, dormitory, activities, and gym fees as well as library fines have been paid and you have vacated your dormitory room in good order.

 It is possible to order transcripts at a later date.
 There is a fee for these additional transcripts.